Param-Harrison/ebook-writer/books/know-the-why.md

     ProtectedAPI-->>Frontend: Return response
 ```

+### Why do you need JWT (JSON Web Tokens)?

+You built authentication.
+Users logged in.
+They got tokens.
+Everything worked.

+But then you wondered: what's in the token?
+How is it secure?
+How does stateless authentication work?

+That's when you realized: you need to understand JWT.

+**JWT (JSON Web Token)** is a compact, URL-safe token format.
+It contains claims about the user.
+It's signed to prevent tampering.
+It's self-contained.

+Think of it like a ticket.

+Without JWT, you store sessions on the server.
+You need to look up sessions.
+Server needs to remember.

+With JWT, the token contains everything.
+No server lookup needed.
+Stateless.

+In your backend, JWT includes:

+- **Header** — algorithm and token type
+- **Payload** — claims (user ID, roles, expiration)
+- **Signature** — prevents tampering

+JWT structure:
+- **Header.Payload.Signature** — three parts separated by dots
+- **Base64 encoded** — URL-safe encoding
+- **Signed** — signed with secret/key

+JWT benefits:
+- **Stateless** — no server-side session storage
+- **Scalable** — works across multiple servers
+- **Self-contained** — contains all needed information
+- **Standard** — widely supported

+JWT considerations:
+- **Size** — larger than session IDs
+- **Revocation** — harder to revoke (need blacklist)
+- **Security** — must be signed properly
+- **Expiration** — tokens should expire

+JWT use cases:
+- **Stateless authentication** — no server sessions
+- **API authentication** — authenticate API requests
+- **Microservices** — share authentication across services
+- **Mobile apps** — works well for mobile

+Without JWT, you need server-side sessions.
+Less scalable.
+More complex.

+With JWT, you have stateless authentication.
+More scalable.
+Simpler.

+JWT is essential for stateless authentication.
+Use it for scalable systems.

+### Why do you need refresh tokens?

+You implemented JWT.
+Tokens worked.
+Users authenticated.

+But then you wondered: tokens expire.
+Users need to log in again.
+Short tokens are secure but annoying.
+Long tokens are convenient but risky.

+That's when you realized: you need refresh tokens.

+**Refresh tokens** are long-lived tokens.
+They're used to get new access tokens.
+They're stored securely.
+They're rotated.

+**Access tokens** are short-lived.
+They're used for API requests.
+They expire quickly.

+Think of it like a key system.

+Access tokens are like daily keys.
+They expire daily.
+You need new ones.

+Refresh tokens are like master keys.
+They get you new daily keys.
+They last longer.

+In your backend, refresh tokens include:

+- **Long-lived** — valid for days/weeks
+- **Secure storage** — stored in httpOnly cookies
+- **Rotation** — new refresh token on each use
+- **Revocation** — can be revoked immediately
+- **Single use** — invalidated after use

+Token flow:
+1. **User logs in** — gets access token + refresh token
+2. **Access token expires** — client uses refresh token
+3. **New access token** — server issues new access token
+4. **New refresh token** — server issues new refresh token (rotation)
+5. **Old refresh token** — invalidated

+Refresh token benefits:
+- **Security** — short-lived access tokens
+- **UX** — users stay logged in
+- **Revocation** — can revoke refresh tokens
+- **Rotation** — prevents token reuse

+Refresh token security:
+- **HttpOnly cookies** — prevent XSS attacks
+- **Secure flag** — only over HTTPS
+- **SameSite** — prevent CSRF
+- **Rotation** — new token on each use

+Without refresh tokens, users log in frequently.
+UX suffers.
+Or tokens last too long.
+Security suffers.

+With refresh tokens, users stay logged in.
+UX is good.
+Access tokens are short.
+Security is good.

+Refresh tokens balance security and UX.
+Use them for better authentication.

 ### Why do you need sessions, cookies, and stateless vs stateful authentication?

 The app used tokens for authentication.
 Users logged in, got a token, and included it in every request.